roister/ux301-archlinux/README.md

     efivar -l

-Prepare the disk (with GPT partitions), using:
+Prepare the disk (with GPT partitions).
+Using:

     lsblk
     cgdisk /dev/sda   # or gdisk, which shows a partition table scan on start